niveshaprabu/BASIC-ANDROID-_EX_01/README.md

  ```
 /*
 Program to implement a Hello world Activity using all lifecycles methods using Android Studio .
-Developed by: MADHUMTIHA M
+Developed by: NIVESHA P
-RegisterNumber:  212222220020
+RegisterNumber:  212222040108
 */
 ```